Train Smarter: Have a Plan by Mick Wall

-As you can see, 1 x Easy Long and 1 x Marathon pace are your priority runs each week.
-Once you’ve planned those you could start to add Quality / harder sessions on top, which are listed in more detail below.
+As you can see, 1 x Easy Long and 1 x Marathon Pace are your priority runs each week.
+Once you’ve planned those you could start to add quality/harder sessions on top, which are listed in more detail below.

 I recommend short bursts of speed (strides) within each Easy run to improve your running economy.
-This article explains why better than I can:
+This article explains why better than I can.

-Short bursts of speed in longer runs also breaks the monotony of running for a long time at the same cadence and stride length.
+Short bursts of speed in longer runs also break the monotony of running for a long time at the same cadence and stride length.
 Changing pace can help ward off overuse injuries by removing the repetition of repeated foot strike usage patterns.

 As with all new training, I’d always recommend you err on the side of caution and build up slowly and progressively.

-If you’re a relative new runner who is running 3 times a week, simply running 2 x Easy and 1 x Marathon pace each week, but on a consistent basis may be a great starting point.
+If you’re a relatively new runner who is running 3 times a week, simply running 2 x Easy and 1 x Marathon pace each week, but on a consistent basis may be a great starting point.
 Please don’t fall into the ‘new runner trap’ thinking you ‘have’ to go to a speed session to get faster.
 There is plenty of time later down the line to add that string to your bow once you’ve built a foundation of base aerobic fitness and required strength.
 Having just started running, you will likely get faster just by running more.

 Also, if you can run 4 times a week don’t instantly assume that 2 x Easy and 2 x Quality is the best route for you either.
 You may need to gradually build your body to that point.
 Maybe start with 3 x Easy and 1 x Quality for a month or two before adding more load.

 Whilst 80/20 in its purest form is arguably better suited to high mileage runners posting very high weekly totals, the underlying concept holds true for everyone.
-The majority of your runs needs to be aerobic in nature.
+The majority of your runs need to be aerobic in nature.
 So for the likes of us running 3 to 5 times per week a 70/30 split is likely acceptable as long as adequate recovery is taken between sessions.

 Remember, aerobic capacity is the key to endurance events; ie 5k and upwards.
-So we build your aerobic cake with mainly aerobic / easy / marathon pace running then ice the cake with faster running.
+So we build your aerobic cake with mainly aerobic/easy/marathon pace running then ice the cake with faster running.

 Quality Sessions each week

-Here are the Quality sessions.
+Here are the quality sessions.
 Choose ONLY 1 or 2 each week depending on how many runs you do as per the combination recommendation above.
 There are explanations about each type below.

 - 1 x Fast / Short session [Repetition Pace]